 For larger tumors, our team works together with neurosurgeons, oculoplastic surgeons and reconstructive surgeons to provide the best outcomes possible.

 Markey has provided state-of-the-art cancer care for more than 20 years, and we are proud to be the only cancer center in Kentucky designated by the National Cancer Institute.
-In August 2017, Markey was designated as one of the Top 50 Cancer Centers in the nation by U.S. News & World Report.
-In 2020, Markey rose to the No. 29 ranked cancer center in the nation.
+For the last five years, Markey Cancer Center has been nationally recognized as a top 50 cancer center by U.S. News and World Report.

 What are nasal and sinus cancers?